Desert Wanderings Literary Magazine

 Writers' Edge Writing Group

-Participants pursue their writing with an inclusive and supportive community of fellow writers and explore writing techniques and resources with local professional writer marc t. wise.
+Join Writers' Edge and pursue your writing with an inclusive and supportive community of fellow writers.
+Explore writing techniques and resources with local writer Greg Near.

-Writers' Edge meets on the first and third Wednesday of each month from 7:00 to 8:30 PM in the Salt Lake City Main Library (210 E 400 S) in the Conference Room on Level 2.
+Writers' Edge meets on the first and third Thursday of each month from 7:00 to 8:30 PM in the Millcreek Library (2266 Evergreen Ave).

-Participants also have the opportunity to submit short work annually for possible publication in Art Access' Desert Wanderings literary magazine.
+Participants will have the opportunity to submit short work annually for possible publication in Art Access' Desert Wanderings literary magazine.

 Disability and Literature Book Group

 The Art Access Disability and Literature Book Group began in spring 2012 with the goal of investigating how and why people with disabilities have been depicted in classic literary texts and considering the historical, social, and cultural impact of these depictions.
-Last year, we focused on disability memoir, and during fall 2013 we will feature local authors and disability issues.
-Discussions will be facilitated by Susan Anderson, literary consultant for Art Access.
+Last year, we focused on disability memoirs and works by local authors.
+Discussions are facilitated by Susan Anderson, literary consultant for Art Access.